 I like to go from room to room with two large trash bags, one for trash and one for donation.
 If I haven't used an item in a year, it gets donated.
 All clothing that makes me feel uncomfortable when wearing it gets donated as well, even if it's not an old piece of clothing.

-Once you’re done with your waning moon cleaning, open or crack a few windows and go through your home with palo santo or some sage and energetically clear all the corners from stagnant negative energy that accumulated over the past lunar cycle.
+Once you're done with your waning moon cleaning, open or crack a few windows and go through your home with palo santo or some sage and energetically clear all the corners from stagnant negative energy that accumulated over the past lunar cycle.

 2. Set up sacred space

 For any ritual I like to sit in my meditation space and first start by grounding myself.
 I do this by lighting incense and usually palo santo.
 I then take several deep breaths to help calm my body and become present.

 I love Kate's Magik Letting Go Anointing Oil which would be perfect for the waning moon and full moon as well.
 I rub the oil on my wrists, pulse points on my neck, and over my heart as well.